You must meet the following requirements to be considered:

 - Complete the online application (see HOW TO APPLY) for graduate admissions.
 The online application requires a $40.00 non-refundable application fee

-- Send official GRE scores (Verbal and Quantitative reasoning) to the University of West Georgia (be sure to choose school code 5900, when taking the test).
+- Send official GRE scores (Verbal, Quantitative & Writing to the University of West Georgia (be sure to choose school code 5900, when taking the test).
 Scores must be no more than 5 years old.
 GRE® test scores are valid for five years after the testing year in which you tested (July 1–June 30).
 Currently, scores earned from July 1, 2011, to the present are available.
-There is no required minimum GRE score, however, we do have recommended minimum GRE scores (at least 151 Verbal reasoning and 145 Quantitative reasoning).
+There is no required minimum GRE score, however, we do have recommended minimum GRE scores (at least 151 Verbal reasoning, 145 Quantitative reasoning & 4.0 in Writing).
 Students must complete the Verbal& Quantitative reasoning tests.
 GRE scores are required and must be no more than 5 years old.
 Due to the extremely competitive selection process, GRE scores are an important criterion to differentiate applicants.

 - All applicants must have earned a Master’s degree from a regionally or nationally accredited institution.